-Social Workers Shouldn’t Have to Ask for a Government Permission Slip to Do Their Job
+Social Workers Shouldn’t Have to Ask for a Government Permission Slip to Serve Their Community

 After earning her bachelor’s and master’s degrees in social work, Ursula Newell-Davis has devoted her entire career to helping her New Orleans community.
 As a hospice social worker, she provided end-of-life support to patients and their families.
 Then she spent several years managing a behavioral health center that provides outpatient mental health services.

 In 2018, Ursula started a consulting business to advise mental health agencies, schools, churches, and others who work with special needs populations.
 Through her work, she often encounters children who have poorer backgrounds or who are from homes where parents and caregivers often work odd hours or night shifts, which means that many of these children find themselves at home alone.
 Between the lack of supervision and their disabilities, some children struggle to complete such basic tasks as doing homework, preparing meals, or even bathing.
 Ursula is particularly concerned that unsupervised teenagers with behavioral problems may fall in with the wrong crowd and turn to criminal activity.

 Believing that she could make a difference in her community, she decided to open a business to provide respite services to families with special needs children—that is, services teaching children basic life skills to help them thrive and stay off the streets while their parents are away.